dvcorreia/greenscale/services/moisture-rest/README.md

-# Moisture Service
+# Moisture REST Service

-This service provides an API to the moisture database throught RESTfull and MQTT services
+This service provides an API to the moisture database through RESTfull services

 ## Endpoints